 |Best Credit Card||OCBC cards||OCBC cards|

-Albeit high, how has headline inflation managed to remain at 5.4%?
-This is because the surge in electricity, gas, food and retail prices was offset by a moderation in private transport inflation.
+Originally, surges in electricity, gas, food and retail prices were offset by a moderation in private transport inflation.
 This allowed headline inflation to remain consistent for a while.

-That said, other sectors of the economy will keep experiencing ramifications of the pandemic and geopolitical instability.
+Simultaneously, other sectors of the economy keep experiencing the ramifications of the pandemic and geopolitical instability.

-Until frictions in global transportation, supply chains, and supply-demand mismatches, are resolved, the trajectory for Singapore’s year-on-year overall inflation seems fixed.
+Until frictions in global transportation, supply chains, and supply-demand mismatches are resolved, the trajectory for Singapore’s year-on-year overall inflation is subject to change.

 Employment-wise, Singapore’s labour market is expected to “remain tight” and facilitate a “firm pace of wage increase” in the coming months, said MAS and MTI.